gpospelov/qt-mvvm/examples/layereditor/README.md

 # Example "layereditor".

-The example demonstrates how to create a custom tree layout and how to serialize application data.
+The example demonstrates how to create a tree with a custom layout.

 This application represents a simplified multi-layer editor, where the user defines materials, their scattering properties and assembles multi-layer system